-Applicants are reviewed by a judging committee comprised of Dart Center staff, Fellowship core faculty and past Fellows.
+Applicants are reviewed by a judging committee comprised of Dart Center staff, core Fellowship faculty and past Fellows.
 Selection is not based on any single factor.
-Among judges' considerations are whether applicants:
+Judges' consider many factors, with an emphasis on whether applicants:

 demonstrate consistent and thoughtful journalistic engagement with issues of violence, conflict, tragedy and their aftermath;

 have demonstrated journalistic excellence and leadership;

 will likely benefit personally and professionally from the Fellowship experience and contribute meaningfully to the program.

 Other considerations may include geographic and other diversity, and overall group composition.

 The judging committee will review applications and select 12 fellows for 2015-2016.
 Selected fellows will be notified by email in early-November.

 A list of all Fellows since 1999 can be found here.

 Please direct any queries to Kate Black.

 Your contributions help the Dart Center nurture informed, innovative and ethical news reporting on violence, conflict and tragedy worldwide.